gragusa/www.gragusa.hugo/content/ase/problemsets.md

     - [Questions](http://docenti.luiss.it/protected-uploads/580/2017/03/20170302161751-PS02_Questions.pdf)
     - [Answer sheet](http://docenti.luiss.it/protected-uploads/580/2017/03/20170302161740-PS02_Answers.pdf)

     _Note:_ This problem set is multiple choice.
 You have to print the [answer sheet](http://docenti.luiss.it/protected-uploads/580/2017/03/20170302161740-PS02_Answers.pdf), fill your id, and fill your answers based on the [questions](http://docenti.luiss.it/protected-uploads/580/2017/03/20170302161751-PS02_Questions.pdf).

 - Problem Set 3 (Due Thursday, March 16 2017)
   This problem set is personalized.
 Each student must download her own version of the problem set.
 To download the problem set use the following URL:
   `http://gragusa.org/ps3/xxxxxx.pdf` where `xxxxxx` is the LUISS ID of the student.

 - Problem Set 4 (Due Tuesday, April 11 2017)
   This problem set is personalized.
 Each student must download her own version of the problem set.
 To download the problem set use the following URL:
   `http://gragusa.org/ps4/xxxxxx.pdf` where `xxxxxx` is the LUISS ID of the student.

-    _Note_: There are two misleading questions in the PS.
-These happens as the last two questions.
-They should read:

-    ---
-    Consider the regression in column (3).
-An increase in str from 17 to 19 when **English<= 20** is associated with

-    A a decrease in testscore of about 2

-    B a decrease in testscore of about 2.6

-    C a decrease in testscore of about 4.4

-    D an increase in testscore of about 2.6

-    ---

-    Consider the regression in column (3).
-An increase in str from 20 to 21 when **English > 20** is associated with

-    A a decrease in testscore of about 1.3

-    B an increase in testscore of about 1.3

-    C a decrease in testscore of about 1

-    D a decrease in testscore of about 2.2

-    ---
+- Problem Set 5 (Due Tuesday, May 2 2017)
+  This problem set is personalized.
+Each student must download her own version of the problem set.
+To download the problem set use the following URL:
+  `http://gragusa.org/ps5/xxxxxx.pdf` where `xxxxxx` is the LUISS ID of the student.